JiriOndrusek/java-driver/manual/mapper/entities/README.md

 #### Getter style

-By default, the mapper looks for JavaBeans-style getters prefixed with "get":
+By default, the mapper looks for JavaBeans-style getters prefixed with "get", or "is" for boolean
+properties:

 ```java
 @Entity